unrealwork/axibase-collector/jobs/jmx.md

 Special processing for `PROPERTY` command:

 - Attribute Name list is ignored for property commands since property commands collect all attributes of the matched beans.
 - The default value for property `type` field is set to MBean type, for instance, to `Broker` in the example above.
-To override the default type, enter a custom value in `property_type` column.
+To override the default type, enter a custom value or use `${attribute_name}` placeholders in the `property_type` column.

 ![image](https://axibase.com/wp-content/uploads/2014/06/property_type.png)